SerhiiButryk/DevelopmentTools/IOS/README.md

 Swift framework with Swift APIs

 CxxCryptoFramework:
-Cpp Framework which links with OpenSSL 3.0 lib and espouses some Cpp APIs
+Cpp Framework which is linked with OpenSSL 3.0 lib and exposes Cpp APIs